 Student is responsible for checking the class website and homework box for missed assignments

-All homework assignments (i.e. worksheets and assignments assigned for take home completion) will be deducted 5 points per day after the due date

-Homework assignments requiring typed work (i.e. essays and stories) will be deducted 10 points per day after the due date

 Projects turned in after the due date will receive a 70%

 Daily quizzes cannot be made up

-Tests will be made up on Wednesdays before school
+Tests will be made up when the student returns to school

 Rationale:

 Any student who misses an assignment due to an unexcused absence or just fails to turn in their work, fall under this make-up category.
 Just as the excused absences, students are responsible for finding out exactly what they missed.
 Homework assignments that are to be written by hand (i.e. reading logs, drafts, etc.) will receive no higher than 70% acting as the highest achievable grade (70 out of 100) after the due date.
 Projects that are not turned in on their due date will receive no higher than 70% acting as the highest achievable grade (70 out of 100).
 Quizzes cannot be made up solely because they assess homework readings or other tasks assigned for homework.
-As far as tests missed by these students, they can be made up but there is only one day (a Wednesday) towards the end of the semester in which tests can be made up.
+As far as tests missed by these students, they can be made up upon the students return to school.
 If the test is not made up on that particular day, the score will go into the grade book as a zero.

-As a Safety Net for the 2017-2018 school year, students may utilize Achieve 3000 to reinforce skills taught in class.
+As a Safety Net for the 2019-2020 school year, students may utilize Achieve 3000 to reinforce skills taught in class.
 Students may complete an extra article for each article that they do not complete with a 75% or higher.
 Make up articles must be completed within three days of the failed article.
+Students may also receive extra points by passing an Achieve Article with a 100%.
+The required grade for an Achieve Article will be 88%.
+If a student makes a 100 then the extra 12 points will be added on as extra credit.
 WE RESPECT EACH OTHER

 During each class period: